nondejus/AwesomeUnityCommunity/README.md

 * [UnityPreviewGenerator](https://github.com/klhurley/UnityPreviewGenerator) - Generates preview textures for sprites, icons of Unity models.
 * [ClassTypeReference for Unity](https://bitbucket.org/rotorz/classtypereference-for-unity) - A class which provides serializable references to System.Type of classes with an accompanying custom property drawer which allows class selection from drop-down.
 * [ClassTypeReference for Unity](https://bitbucket.org/rotorz/classtypereference-for-unity) - A class which provides serializable references to System.Type of classes with an accompanying custom property drawer which allows class selection from drop-down.
-* [Settings-Unity](https://github.com/LightBuzz/Settings-Unity) - Settings utility for Unity3D.
+* [Settings Unity](https://github.com/LightBuzz/Settings-Unity) - Settings utility for Unity3D.
 * [PNGCS](https://github.com/andrew-raphael-lukasik/pngcs) - Complete PNG encoding and decoding for Unity.
 * [Clock](https://github.com/LestaAllmaron/Clock) - A completly accurate timer with performance tracking for multiplayer game servers.
 * [UnityIO](https://github.com/ByronMayne/UnityIO) - An easy to use API that allows you to manipulate files inside of Unity without the headache of using AssetDatabase.